matlab-deep-learning/llms-with-matlab/doc/Ollama.md

 ## Understanding the content of an image

 You can use multimodal models like `llava` to experiment with image understanding.

+> [!WARNING]
+> Most models available for Ollama do not support image input.
+Ollama will silently ignore images for these models, and the model may or may not warn that it cannot see them.

 ```matlab
 chat = ollamaChat("llava");
 image_path = "peppers.png";